 The Justice Centre appreciates the reluctance to submit to a PCR test.
 We are also concerned with the accuracy of the test and the rate of false positives.
 These tests are being challenged in court as part of our legal challenges against in Manitoba, BC and Alberta.

-In January 2021, the government issued a new law that requires all international travellers to take a PCR test upon arrival at the airport and to quarantine at quarantine hotels pending a negative PCR test result, at their own expense.
+February 22nd, 2021, the government issued a new law that requires all international travellers to take a PCR test upon arrival at the airport and to quarantine at quarantine hotels pending a negative PCR test result, at their own expense.
 As it stands if a Canadian citizen was to arrive at any airport in Canada and refused a PCR test, they may be fined, charged under the Quarantine Act and/or be directed to a quarantine facility also known as DQF.
-There have been reports of travelers walking out of the airport and refusing quarantine.
+There have been reports of travellers walking out of the airport and refusing quarantine.
 Prominent anti-lockdown advocate Chris Sky posted a video of himself and police at the airport when he arrived from Turkey, and he refused to be taken to a federal quarantine hotel.
 There have also been Canadians arriving home who have refused a PCR test.

 An employee of the Calgary Police Service has told the Justice Centre that Calgary Police will not be arresting people or enforcing the federal quarantine order.

 Unless there are some serious or aggravating circumstances, where the public safety is at risk, we are not … detaining individuals who are not complying with the regulations under the Quarantine Act,” Ontario Peel Regional Police spokesperson Constable Akhil Mooken told the National Post.